danielhmeir/oneness/paths.md

 This way is suitable for everyone.
 It is simple to understand and it is scientific because it is based on observation and the results are proportionate to persistence.

+Those who observe the Commandments will return to oneness with God.
+As you withdraw yourself from the perception, you let God in and at the same time you return to oneness with God.
+But if according to your beliefs it is impossible then don’t let reality deceive you.

 The other way is the way of directing ourselves at what is beyond the perceived reality.
 This way is suitable for people who intuitively think that there is something beyond what we currently perceive.
 This is the way of devotion which is usually based on a culture of spiritual teaching dedicated to the ultimate reality, also known as God.
 At the end of this path, the seeker merges with the ultimate reality and finds out who he is, what the ultimate reality is and what the perceived reality is.
-If according to your beliefs it is impossible then don’t let reality deceive you.

 Both ways can and should be practiced together but each person will find one of them more natural.